 The event, co-hosted by NATO's Allied Command Transformation and International Staff Political Affairs and Security Policy Division, engages the partnership network and community in a “one NATO” spirit of political-military cooperation.

-Topics are among reinforcing the 2018 Summit program, supporting Projecting Stability, shared awareness and understanding of new technologies in the face of hybrid challenges, through critical thinking and discourse on issues beyond the focus of current events.
+Topics were among reinforcing the 2018 Summit program, supporting Projecting Stability, shared awareness and understanding of new technologies in the face of hybrid challenges, through critical thinking and discourse on issues beyond the focus of current events.

 The establishment of the NATO Maritime Interdiction Operational Training Centre was granted by the NATO Defence Ministers on June 12th 2003, and the first staff members were posted to the Centre's Project Office on November 2005.